jrjml/jrjml.github.io/technology/facebook-policy.md

 #### Messaging

-All inquiries shall be answered by "Thank you for your reference question, please be patient until a Library staff member is available to respond." or similar automated message.No unsolicited outgoing messages shall be sent.
+All inquiries shall be answered by "Thank you for your reference question, please be patient until a Library staff member is available to respond." or similar automated message.
+No unsolicited outgoing messages shall be sent.
+No posts should be made of a personal nature using the Libary's facebook account(s).
 Only reference questions shall be answered via the Facebook page messenger.
 Messages from business partners should be redirected to the Director's email account.

 *Adopted by J. Robert Jamerson Memorial Library Board of Trustees, DATE.*